 3. Emergency Preparedness

-Athletes, coaches, and sports staff should be trained in cardiopulmonary resuscitation (CPR) and know how to operate an automated external defibrillator (AED).
-They must know how to perform CPR on the victim before emergency help arrives.
-A clear emergency action plan ensures a fast response within the critical first few minutes of collapse.
+Athletes, coaches, and sports staff should be trained in Cardiopulmonary Resuscitation (CPR) and know how to operate an automated external defibrillator (AED).
+They must know how to perform CPR on the victim before medical emergency help arrives.
+A clear emergency action plan ensures a fast response within the critical first few minutes of sudden collapse.

 4. Awareness of Symptoms